Cardigan (sweater): History

 The cardigan was named after James Brudenell, 7th Earl of Cardigan, a British Army major general who led the Charge of the Light Brigade at the Battle of Balaclava during the Crimean War.
 It is modelled after the knitted wool waistcoat that British officers supposedly wore during the war.
 The legend of the event and the fame that Lord Cardigan achieved after the war led to the rise of the garment's popularity – supposedly, Brudenell invented the cardigan after noticing that the tails of his coat had accidentally been burnt off in a fireplace.

-The term originally referred only to a knitted sleeveless vest, but expanded to other types of garment over time.
+The term originally referred only to a knitted sleeveless vest, but later it expanded to include other types of garment.
 Coco Chanel is credited with popularizing cardigans for women because "she hated how tight-necked men's sweaters messed up her hair when she pulled them over her head."
 The garment is mostly associated with the college culture of the Roaring Twenties and early 1930s, being also popular throughout the 1950s, 1970s, 1990s, 2000s and into the early 2010s.

 Usage

 Plain cardigans are often worn over shirts and inside suit jackets as a less formal version of the waistcoat or vest that restrains the necktie when the jacket has been removed.
-Its versatility means it can be worn in casual or formal settings and in any season, but it is most popular during cool weather.
+They are versatile and can be worn in casual or formal settings and in any season, but they are most often worn in cool weather.

-Monochromatic cardigans, in sleeved or vest form, may be viewed as a conservative fashion staple.
-As an item of formal clothing for any gender, it is worn over a button-down dress shirt.
-A less formal style is wearing a T-shirt underneath.
+The monochromatic cardigan, in sleeved or vest form, is a conservative fashion staple.
+As an item of formal clothing for any gender, it may be worn over a dress shirt.
+Less formally, it may be worn over a T-shirt.

 Varsity letters for college and high school sports teams have been applied to cardigans and letterman jackets.